Raymond Eugene Johnson

-Raymond Eugene Johnson (born March 26, 1974) is an American serial killer who killed his wife and her infant daughter in Tulsa, Oklahoma in 2007, shortly after being paroled from a previous manslaughter conviction in 1995.
+Raymond Eugene Johnson (born March 26, 1974) is a serial killer who killed his ex-girlfriend and her infant daughter in Tulsa, Oklahoma in 2007, shortly after being paroled from a previous manslaughter conviction in 1995.
 For the latter crimes, Johnson was convicted and sentenced to death, and is currently awaiting execution.

-First murder
+First homicide

 On September 11, 1995, the 21-year-old Johnson was in the company of 25-year-old Clarence Ray Oliver in Oklahoma City when the pair got into an argument.
-In the ensuing scuffle, Johnson pulled out a gun and threatened to shoot Oliver, who got into his car and attempted to drive away, only to get shot through the passenger side window.
-The car then crashed into a nearby ditch, where it was found the following day.
+In the ensuing scuffle, Johnson pulled out a gun and threatened to shoot Oliver, who got into his car and attempted to drive away, and was then shot through the passenger side window.
+The car crashed into a nearby ditch, where it was found the following day.

 About two weeks later, Johnson was questioned by detectives regarding the murder and was soon arrested for the murder.
 In the ensuing trial, he pleaded guilty to manslaughter and was sentenced to 20 years in prison.

 Release and double murder

 After being paroled in 2005, Johnson moved to Tulsa, where he entered a relationship with a woman named Brooke Whitaker, a mother of four children.
 Their relationship quickly deteriorated as Johnson became physically abusive, stalked her, and even threatened to kill her on more than ten occasions.
 Due to this, she eventually filed a restraining order against him in April 2007, but the order was dropped the following month when neither party attended a court hearing scheduled for May 21.

 On June 23, Johnson went to Whitaker's home, where he brutally beat her with a hammer, almost to the point of cracking her skull.
 He then doused her in gasoline, lit her on fire, and fled.
 Whitaker suffered severe burns, and her 7-month-old daughter, Kya, burned to death.
-Firefighters brought the barely alive Whitaker to Hillcrest Medical Center, where she died of her injuries.
+Firefighters brought Whitaker to Hillcrest Medical Center, where she died of her injuries.
 Shortly after the discovery of the crime, an arrest warrant was issued for Johnson.
 He was arrested later that same day in Coweta and extradited to Tulsa, where he was charged with two counts of first-degree murder and one count of arson.
 According to the arrest report submitted by the Tulsa Police Department, Johnson admitted to both slayings.